 #9 – Justice De Julia II

 “Justice De Julia II” is a powerful ballad from the band’s album Burst.
-Released in 2017, the song exhibits a passion for electrifying music by Brutus, thanks to the awe-inspiring performance the trio delivers.
+Released in 2017, the song exhibits a passion for electrifying music by Brutus, thanks to the trio’s awe-inspiring performance.
 Stephanie’s exquisite vocals complement the song’s instrumentation making “Justice De Julia II” one of the band’s best releases from the album Burst.

 #8 – Drive